 What are the Advantages and Disadvantages of a Revocable Trust?

 A revocable living is more affordable and can be changed if they need to be.
 However, a revocable trust might not fully protect you from creditors.
+This allows for flexibility when you review your estate plan and make changes.

 A revocable living trust gives you the power to name successors to your trust, such as a caregiver or children.
 When they take over after you’ve passed, they can distribute assets to the people in your life.